Table of Contents

 Step by Step Procedure

 Sit in Lotus Posture.
 With the support of elbows, lower the back on the floor.
-Arms should be placed on the floor with palms in between the floor and buttocks.
+Ensure that your arms are on the floor with palms in between the floor and buttocks.

 Retain the posture as long as you are comfortable.
-Lower the legs and body to the floor.
+Then, lower the legs and body to the floor.

 After a few seconds, repeat the step 2 and 3 for four to five times.

-The initial duration of step 2 and 3 may be 30 to 60 seconds.
+The initial duration of steps 2 and 3 maybe 30 to 60 seconds.
 This can be extended to two or three minutes.

 Follow up Poses